twosigma/Cook/executor/README.md

 The Cook executor is a custom executor written in Python.
 It replaces the default command executor in order to enable a number of features for both operators and end users.
+For more information on Mesos executors, see the "Working with Executors" section at http://mesos.apache.org/documentation/latest/app-framework-development-guide/

 For Users
 ---------